thomazyazima/thomazyazima.github.io/week-1/3-web-basics/readme.md

 `git push origin master`

-push takes 2 options, the name of the remote repo, which is origin in our case, and which branch to push.
-Since we have not created our own branch we are currently on the  `master` branch.
-If you dont believe me you can type `git branch` and see for yourself.
+push takes 2 options, the nickname of the remote repo, which is origin in our case, and which branch to push to.
+Since we have not created our own branch we are currently on the `master` branch of our local repo.
+If you ever need to check your current branch, you can type `git branch`.

-Generally we want to do work on branches other than master then do a pull request, which our co-workers will review.
-This maintains the integrity of the master branch and prevents your production code from the bugs of development.
+Generally we want to do work on branches other than master, then ask master to pull our changes(via a pull request), which our co-workers will review.
+This maintains the integrity of the master branch and helps prevent bugs in development code getting pushed to master, our production code.
+But let's not worry about that yet.

 After your push is done, your remote repo which lives on github.com will be updated.